War song

 A war song is a musical composition that relates to war, or a society's attitudes towards war.
-They may be pro-war, anti-war, or simply a description of everyday life during war times.
+It may be pro-war, anti-war, or simply a description of everyday life during war times.

 Haka

 It is not known when the Māori first saw fit to compose the combination song and dance known as the Haka.
 The haka is generally composed by a chief, or high-ranking warrior to build up the spirits of warriors and their tribe, whilst striking fear into the enemy.
-The most famous Haka was composed by Te Rauparaha, the chief of Ngāti Toa, a tribe based in the lower North Island.
+The most famous Haka was composed by Te Rauparaha, the chief of Ngāti Toa, an iwi based in the lower North Island.
 Te Rauparaha was known to Māori and early Europeans as "The Maori Napoleon," and his Haka, Ka Mate, was a dance and ode to both the living and the dead.
 It is still in use today, and is regularly performed by international sports teams from New Zealand, including the All Blacks rugby union team.